sjanadri/code-test/README.md

 1. The Bank and Account classes in src/main/com/ge/exercise3
     - The Bank has many Accounts
     - The Account has a balance, a monthly interest rate, a monthly fee, and several other fields and methods
+        - Checking accounts default to no interest and no fees
+        - Savings accounts default to 1% interest and no fees
 2. JUnit tests in src/test/com/ge/exercise3

 ### What to do